nvim-neorocks/rocks.nvim/README.md

 This setup illustrates several pain points in the status quo:

 - Manual dependency management:
-  Users are often required to manually specify and manage dependencies.
+  Users are required to specify and manage dependencies.
 - Breaking changes:
   Updates to a plugin's dependencies can lead to breaking changes for users.
 - Platform-specific instructions: